niccdias/sfm-ui/docs/exploring.rst

   the future.
 * Approaches for administering and scaling ELK have not been considered.
 * No security or access restrictions have been put in place around ELK.
-* Take consideration to include the X-Packt security and account management in the future.
+* Including the X-Pack security and account management may be considered in the future.